jamie0828/Poseidon/README.md

 ## Design concept
-The design can be logically seperated into two parts **P2P network**  based communication with encryption transportation.
+The system can be logically seperated into below parts

+**P2P network**  based communication with encryption transportation.
 A high availability network among all partners are established to exchanged business documents.
 The sender and receiver could be implemented with pulish/subscribe mode.

 **Block chain** based data storage with decentral architecture to achieve data evidence.

+**IFPS like storage** to store message data.
+To avoid the block chain become too big, only the transactions signature are stored in block chain and the data is stored seperately.

 ## Challenge
 * Performance and big data size
 * Security consideration
+* MDN

 ## Implementation
 A more detail draft specification will be worked out.